Skip to content

 In August, I was in the hospital for five days; it was not where I wanted to be, and I was there longer than I anticipated.
 At that time, I had two options: focus on the negatives and join the grumbling people in the room or choose to believe God can work all things for good.
 At this moment in my journey, I was in the right heart space to take stock of the good.
 I asked God what I could do for His glory in that room.

-In those five days, I was able to pray for five new people.
+In those five days, I prayed for five new people.

 • I spoke words of truth and affirmation to a broken soul far from God.

-• A sister in Christ needed a physical reminder of God’s love and provision – which turned out to be me!
+• A sister in Christ needed a physical reminder of God’s love and provision–which was me!

 Being hospitalized was a difficult experience, but God brought a beauty from it that will stay with me.
-Someday I hope to find out how God used those moments to impact all those in the room.
+Someday, I hope to discover how God used those moments to impact the others in the room.

-One thing I will never forget: discovering that the knowledge of God is inside each of us.
-Listening to a struggling man cry out to God in the depths of his pain and anguish told me that God is more real than any one of us can understand – even if we are far from Him, claiming He is not real.
+One thing I will never forget is discovering that the knowledge of God is inside each of us.
+Listening to a struggling man cry out to God in the depths of his pain and anguish told me that God is more real than any of us can understand–even if we are far from Him, claiming He is not real.

 EXPERIENCING DEEPER HEALING